• Skip to primary navigation

 • Preheat the oven to 300 degrees.

-In a large dutch oven over medium heat saute the chicken pieces in the oil until they are just cooked on the outside (they do not need to be cooked thru.
+• In a large Dutch oven over medium heat sauté the chicken thigh pieces in the oil until they are just browned on the outside (they do not need to be cooked thru).

 Remove them from the pot and set aside.

-• In the dutch oven, over medium low heat, melt the butter.
-Add the flour and stir or whisk until it is combined, about 1 minute.
+Add the chicken base and stir into the butter.
+Then add the flour and stir or whisk until it is combined, about 1 minute.

-• Let the pot sit for 10 minutes, then remove the bay leaves and rosemary sprigs before serving.
-Serve with french fried onion garnish.
+• Let the pot sit for 10 minutes to cool.
+Then remove the bay leaves before serving.

 • Make the garnish while the Chicken Pot Roast cools.

-Spread the french fried onions on a cookie sheet and bake in the 300 degree oven for 4-5 minutes, until they are golden and crispy.
+• Spread the French fried onions on a rimmed baking sheet and bake in the 300° oven for 4-5 minutes, until they are golden and crispy.

-Serve them in a bowl on the table so everyone can garnish their own.
+• Serve them in a bowl on the table so everyone can garnish their own Chicken Pot Roast.

 If you are looking for a Beef Pot Roast then pop over to this recipe for Beef Pot Roast with Gravy.